Opengrep - The open-source code security engine

 For users, Opengrep means:

-- A better and more capable scanning engine by not hiding essential metadata and new scanning capabilities behind a login.
-Opengrep will be backward compatible and support common JSON and SARIF outputs, enabling you to adopt and integrate Opengrep OSS into your workflows;
+A better and more capable scanning engine that does not hide essential metadata and new scanning capabilities behind a login.
+Opengrep will be backward compatible and support common JSON and SARIF outputs, enabling you to adopt and integrate Opengrep into your workflows;

-Each organization contributes resources and OCAML development power to improve Opengrep’s SAST engine for the benefit and free use of all.
+There is a full-time developmer team building Opengrep.
+Each organization contributes resources or OCaml development power to build the Opengrep engine for the benefit and free use of all.
 To further guarantee Opengrep’s open future, parties have committed a timeframe to move Opengrep under foundation management.

 Getting Started